What if your business partner died tonight?

 - Will important employees suddenly begin to leave?

-After you’ve asked yourself these and related questions, you can then begin to create (or revisit, if you already have an agreement in place) a legally binding contract that spells out exactly what you and your partner(s) want to happen if any of you dies.
+After you’ve asked yourself these and related questions, you can then begin to create (or revisit, if you already have an agreement in place) a legally binding contract that spells out exactly what you and your partner(s) want to happen if any of you were to die.

 The document itself can be as simple or complex as needed and can provide for virtually any contingency.